Privileges, Rules and Requirements of Membership, Common Agreements

-Signing an agreement for a planting bed or for a supporting membership to Hansberry Garden and Nature Center is an agreement to the following shared commitments:
+Signing an agreement for a membership in Hansberry Garden and Nature Center is an agreement to the following shared commitments:

-- We agree to share Hansberry Garden’s approach to protecting our environment through the use of nontoxic solutions to soil-health and horticulture problems.
+- Organic Gardening: We agree to share Hansberry Garden’s approach to protecting our environment through the use of nontoxic approaches to soil health and horticulture.
 Synthetic chemicals (for example, pesticides, herbicides, and nonorganic fertilizers) are prohibited.
 We agree to contact a board member for approval before using any nonorganic method or substance anywhere in the garden.

-- We understand that HGNC operates on an honor system; membership in this garden is a position of trust.
+- Honor System: We understand that Hansberry Garden operates on an honor system; membership in this garden is a position of trust.
 Accordingly, theft of any kind from members or of HGNC property will result in the immediate loss of membership and all attendant privileges, loss of right to harvest, and/or possible legal action.

-- As a community, we welcome children and always encourage them to come to the garden to play or plant.
+- Keeping Children Safe: As a community, we welcome children and always encourage them to come to the garden to play or plant.
 In the interest of safety, children must be accompanied and supervised by at least one adult, age 18 or older, for the duration of their visit.

-- We understand that Hansberry Garden is an all-volunteer organization, requiring the participation of all members to succeed.
+- Volunteering Time to the Community: We understand that Hansberry Garden is an all-volunteer organization, requiring the participation of all members to succeed.

-- Members are also encouraged to support and assist with fundraising efforts of HGNC (Mother’s Day weekend plant sale; smaller events through the season; letters inviting donations as the season closes or at year end).
+- Members are also encouraged to support and assist with fundraising efforts of HGNC (e.g., Mother’s Day weekend plant fair; smaller events through the season; communications with potential donors, etc.).

-- We grant Hansberry Garden & Nature Center permission to use our likenesses in photographs, videos, or other digital media in any and all of its publications, including web-based publications, without payment or other consideration.
+- We May Be Photographed: We grant Hansberry Garden & Nature Center permission to use our likenesses in photographs, videos, or other digital media in any and all of its publications, including web-based publications, without payment or other consideration.

 Privileges of Planting Membership

-- Each $40 planting membership fee covers one planting bed.
-Sharing the bed with a friend does not increase the cost unless you want an additional set of keys.
-There is an additional cost of $5 for the first set of keys.
+- Each $40 planting-membership fee covers one planting bed or membership in our Garden Collective.
+Financial assistance is available to cover the membership fee or part of it if paying the fee is a hardship.
+Sharing a membership with a friend does not increase the cost unless you want an additional set of keys.
+The key fee is $5 per person for the first set of keys.
 Replacement keys are at market rate.

-- Members have full access to tools, water, and supplies stored in the tool shed and gardening resources available on site to cultivate their own beds.
-The long-anticipated water renewal project began last season and was, like many things in 2020, Covid-interrupted.
-It should be completed this season.
+- Members have full access to water, tools, supplies stored in the tool shed, and gardening resources available on site to cultivate their own beds.
+Members are responsible for turning water off after using it.

-- Members are entitled to attend Board meetings, special members’ events, and all community events or workshops hosted by Hansberry Garden.
-We hope by season’s end this year that we’ll all really be gathering together in our beautiful space.
+- Members are entitled to attend meetings of the HGNC Board of Directors, special members’ events, and all community events or workshops hosted by Hansberry Garden.
+Events are posted on our online calendar.

 Practical Gardening Agreements for our Shared Use of Space

-- Members will notify the membership chair of extended absences during the growing season to specify maintenance and harvest arrangements during the absence.
+- Members who hold individual planting beds will notify the Membership Chair of extended absences during the growing season to specify maintenance and harvest arrangements during the absence.